safdarayubpk/gemini_ai_chat_app/WHAT_IS_STREAMING.md

 ## Simple Explanation

-**Streaming** is when AI responses appear **word-by-word in real-time**, just like someone typing, instead of waiting for the complete response.
+**Streaming** is when AI responses appear **word-by-word in real-time**, just like someone is typing, instead of waiting for the complete response.

 ### Visual Example: